mebusy/notes/dev_notes/IAP.md

 #### Certificate verification

+ - When you're verifying the receipt -- the actual certificate used to sign the receipt, a couple of tips here.
  - **Do not check the expiry date of the certificate relative to current date**
     - Compare expiry date to purchase date of the transaction
+    - 在生成收条时，证书是否有效

 #### Receipt payload

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/IAP_receipt_payload.png)